 NEWS ON NATIONAL DEBATE OVER SENTENCING OF TEEN KILLERS

-- The SCOTUS (Supreme Court of the United States) has taken up another case that will decide the retroactivity question – the case is Montgomery v Louisiana.
+- The SCOTUS (Supreme Court of the United States) will hear oral argument in a case that will decide the retroactivity question – the case is Montgomery v Louisiana.
 We have submitted an amicus brief and will be present at the Supreme Court in Washington D.C. on OCTOBER 13, 2015.
 We invite all interested in helping support victims voices that day at the court to contact us on our closed NOVJM Facebook Group or at NOVJM@aol.com.
 Please visit the memorial page for Officer Charles Hurt, the murder victim at the center of the Montgomery case.
+As there will be much news media attention on this case, our NOVJM members that are willing to talk to the press can be found here.
+Our media release for October 13, 2015 at the Supreme Court can be downloaded here.

 - Thank You to Jack Park, prominent attorney at the Strickland Brockington Lewis Law Firm in Atlanta, Georgia for representing NOVJM pro bono before the U.S. Supreme Court, and authoring our amicus brief.
 Your service to devastated families of murder victims is nothing short of heroic.